 Project iSWEST (Innovating Solutions with Engineering, Science & Technology) is a 3-week intensive innovation bootcamp organised by Nsesa Foundation for high school students in Ghana.
 This year’s program was the 5th edition and took place from July 10th to August 4th at the University of Ghana, Legon.

-We recruited twelve (12) volunteers who contributed in various capacities to make the program a success.
-The volunteers were mostly students from various universities within and outside Ghana such as the Kwame Nkrumah University of Science and Technology (KNUST), Ghana Telecom University College, University of Ghana, Ashesi University, Pan African University Institute for Water and Energy Sciences and NYU Abu Dhabi
+We recruited twelve (12) volunteers who contributed in various capacities to make the program a success, with the project lead from Ashesi University.
+The volunteers were mostly students from various universities within and outside Ghana such as the Kwame Nkrumah University of Science and Technology (KNUST), University of Ghana, Pan African University Institute for Water and Energy Sciences (Algeria), and University of Development Studies.

 Project iSWEST was in two parts, the workshop phase and the innovation phase.
 In the first week – the workshop phase, students received hands-on training in three courses: Computer Programming, Arduino, Innovation.